JithinKS97/JithinKS97/README.md

 ### Hi there 👋

 Thanks for visiting my profile.
-I'm a full stack developer, primarily working with React and Node.
-Recently, I have been diving deep into web 3.0, crypto and blockchain development.
+I'm a full stack developer, primarily working with React, Node and a little bit of Rust.
+Recently, I have been diving deep into web 3.0, crypto and blockchain and peer to peer applications.

 [View my portfolio](https://jithinks.netlify.app/)